MetalInMyVeins/RipsawEngine/README.md

 Returns mTransformComponent .

-This method works as a way for other components to get access to TransformComponent .
+This method works as a way for other components or entities to get access to TransformComponent .

 #### `void RipsawEngine::Actor::setTransformComponent`